hcoles/blog/_posts/2021-03-30-dont-let-your-code-dry.md

 I'm still tweaking and improving the plugins, if you'd be interested in trying them out with your team please get in touch at pitest@groupcdg.com.

-Unfortuantely, due to the way that Github API access works, the plugins work well for closed source development, but are not yet a good fit for open source projects where pull requests come from potentially malicious sources in forked repos.
-We're hoping to come up with a soloution for this soon so everyone can benefit from pitest on their PRs.
+Unfortunately, due to the way that Github API access works, the plugins work well for closed source development, but are not yet a good fit for open source projects where pull requests come from potentially malicious sources in forked repos.
+We're hoping to come up with a solution for this soon so everyone can benefit from pitest on their PRs.